MohamedNabill7/Alex-Virtual-Assistant-in-Smart-Home/README.md

 ## How to use

-	After install all prerequisites
-Try to run this script from <a href='https://github.com/MohamedNabill7/Alex-Virtual-Assistant-in-Smart-Home/blob/master/Run.py'> here </a>
+	After install all prerequisites try to run the "Run" script